Published by Jeremy. Last Updated on September 12, 2023.

 Third, you can pause weeks if you want to craft, say, a monthly share instead of a weekly share.
 It is worth noting that the service only lets you turn off just a few weeks out as opposed to a longer schedule, so you will need to check this one regularly if you fancy any sort of custom schedule beyond weekly deliveries.

 Finally, we think the Harvie box is a good way to supplement your shopping each week but may not necessarily replace it outright.
-Sure, you can get strategic in trying to meal plan to ensure you have everything you need within their $100 minimum order, and the recommended boxes do appear to be built around meal ideas to a degree.
+Sure, you can get strategic in trying to meal plan to ensure you have everything you need, and the recommended boxes do appear to be built around meal ideas to a degree.
 But as our first proposed box came we still had to take a supplemental shopping trip to round out our meals all the same.
 While you're not limited in adding more items to your food box, it is unlikely to offset your food spending entirely every week purely based on what their inventory is at the time (seasonal variations and local goods can be at odds like that sometimes).

 Overall, Harvie box is a pretty inventive take on a food share that focuses on supporting our local companies be it farmers, pasta makers, and more.
 The box is a great way to expose yourself to companies you may not otherwise shop from and getting new items each week pending availability and season make things a lot of fun without the you-get-what-you-get approach of more conventional CSAs.